DHCodeReview/info-drama/README.md

 2. In _network-from-embedding.R_ you can find the R codes for visualizing the results from _suprise-pairwise-from-embedding.R_
 3. In _pairwise_sentences_ you can compere two characters and see their most and less similar sentences.

-Example sentences:
+Example sentences (folder _sentence-example_):
 _hamlet-name_all-MiniLM-L6-v2.tsv_ is an example output of the preprocessing (of Shakespeare's Hamlet), which can be used in the R codes.
-In folder _sentence-example_ you can find the most and less similar sentences in some pairwise compersions as a result of _pairwise_sentences_.
-You can find here the results of the comparison of different SBERT models (compared sentences from _Hamlet_)
+In the orher folders you can find the most and less similar sentences in some pairwise compersions as a result of _pairwise_sentences.R_.
+You can find here the results of the comparison of different SBERT models too (in folder _model-compare_).